 When you have a cold, your doctor will recommend that you get plenty of rest.
 Yet sleep doesn’t come easily when you’re preoccupied with a stopped-up nose and an annoying tickle in the back of your throat.

 You can’t drift off until you control the congestion, sore throat, and other symptoms that are making you uncomfortable.
-Here are a few remedies to help you breathe easier and rest better until your symptoms subside.
+Here are a few remedies to help you find the best way to sleep with a cold.

 Any warm liquid is soothing to the throat, but a spoonful of honey could calm your cough, too.
 Research done in children finds honey relieves coughs and helps children sleep even better than an over-the-counter cough suppressant.
 (You shouldn’t give honey to kids under 1, however.)